YourOnly-One/yoo-hugo-content/snoworld/en-ph/kb/ppop/generations/ppop-1st-gen.md

 >}}

 - Sample songs:
-  - 「Pinoy Ako」 [^orange-and-lemons-songs-] OST for 「Pinoy Big Brother」
+  - 《Pinoy Ako》 [^orange-and-lemons-songs-] OST for 《Pinoy Big Brother》
-  - 「Hanggang Kailan」 [^orange-and-lemons-songs-hanggang-kailan]
+  - 《Hanggang Kailan》 [^orange-and-lemons-songs-hanggang-kailan]
-  - 「Yakap sa Dilim」 [^orange-and-lemons-songs-yakap-sa-dilim] (original by ***APO Hiking Society*** in 1983)
+  - 《Yakap sa Dilim》 [^orange-and-lemons-songs-yakap-sa-dilim] (original by ***APO Hiking Society*** in 1983)
 - Did you know?
-  - Clem Castro shared that 「Pinoy Ako」 made and broke their band. [^orange-and-lemons-og-pinoy-ako]
+  - Clem Castro shared that 《Pinoy Ako》 made and broke their band. [^orange-and-lemons-og-pinoy-ako]
-  - The band was accused of plagiarising the 1997 song「Chandeliers」 by ***Care*** when they composed their hit song 「Pinoy Ako」 which Clem Castro disputed and explained in 2021-09-24 in an **OG** interview. [^orange-and-lemons-og-pinoy-ako]
+  - The band was accused of plagiarising the 1997 song《Chandeliers》 by ***Care*** when they composed their hit song 《Pinoy Ako》 which Clem Castro disputed and explained in 2021-09-24 in an **OG** interview. [^orange-and-lemons-og-pinoy-ako]
 - Authority control:
   - [Discogs](https://www.discogs.com/artist/2328903)
   - [ISNI](https://isni.org/isni/0000000470834801)